ablil/meistertask-cli/README.md

 Meistertask is a cloud-based project management tool, based on Kanban-style.
 If you are familiar with Trello, then think of it the same way

+**Last update**: *2020-07-30*

+**Recent changelog**:
+  * change argument parser
+  * add feature to delete projects
+  * list project by their status (active, archived, all)
+  * Improve matching name algorithm
+  * catch internet connection errors
+  * add feature to archive projects

 ## Why I build this ?

 Once I discoved this platfrom from my tutor during an internship, I basically started using it on every project project I'm working on.

 My problem was the Terminal, most of the time Im working on a terminal / IDE, so it became a pain in the ass for me to open a browser window, authenticate, make a chagne, add a task, create a project ...